justingarfield/home-ops/windows-dsc/README.md

 This folder contains PowerShell Desired State Configuration (DSC) files to configure a Talos Linux Hyper-V Lab.

+**SecureBoot Note**: This will only work with VMs that have SecureBoot disabled.
+Hyper-V _still_ doesn't allow importing your own PK / KEK keys in Hyper-V at the time of this writing.
+If you want the full Secure Boot experience with Talos v1.5.0+ you'll need to use something like QEMU or VMWare Desktop Professional (Paid).

 ## Directory layout

 ```shell